Helkion7/Eksamen-API-Oppgave/README.md

 ## Development Notes

+### Creating Admin Users

+Admin users can be created in two ways:

+1. **During Registration**: Include `"role": "admin"` in the registration request body
+2. **Database Update**: Manually update an existing user's role in the database
+3. **API Update**: Use the PUT endpoint with an existing admin user to promote another user

 ### Postman Testing

 Rate limiting is automatically bypassed for requests coming from Postman to facilitate API testing and development.
 This is detected via the User-Agent header and only affects development/testing workflows.

+**For your existing admin user**: You can either:

+1. Delete and recreate the user with the role field
+2. Use MongoDB Compass/CLI to update: `db.users.updateOne({username: "admin"}, {$set: {role: "admin"}})`
+3. Create a new admin user and use it to promote the existing user

 ## API Response Format